fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/README.md

 This project contains a detailed user documentation and build/deploy documentation inside the wiki of the repository.

-Please be aware that you need and **.env** file with a set of required variables and keys.
+Please be aware that you need an **.env** file with a set of required variables and keys.
 The .env file can be found in the AMOS Documentation Tab in the Google Sheet.

 You will need pipenv, because it is passing the .env file into Environment variables.